Aircoookie/WLED/readme.md

 Just flash a basic HTTP OTA updater sketch and upload the bin!

 1. Make sure your ESP module has a min.
-4MB SPI flash module. (currently working on supporting 1MB modules) Connect a  WS2812B RGB led strip to GPIO2.
+4MB SPI flash module.
+(SHOULD now support 1MB modules, untested) Connect a  WS2812B RGB led strip to GPIO2.
 Optionally connect a NO-pushbutton to GPIO0 (internal pull-up) and ground.

 2. Follow a guide to setup your Arduino client (I am using version 1.8.1) with the ESP8266 libraries.
 For current compiles I use version 2.3.0.

-3. You will also need the ESP8266 SPIFFS sketch data uploader. (currently working on making this step unnecessary) -> In the newest commit this step is not essential (HTML included in sketch), but recommended, since otherwise you have to upload the pictures manually to /edit SPIFFS
--> The software will always use the HTML files in SPIFFS.
-If they are not existing, it will fallback to the sketch embedded HTML files.

-4. In file "wled00.ino", change the LED count to the amount you connected.
-Proceed to flash the sketch and the SPIFFS data.
-You should also change the access point and OTA update passphrases for added security (you can change them later, this is just the "factory default").
+3. In file "wled00.ino", you should change the access point and OTA update passphrases for added security (you can change them later, this is just the "factory default").
+Flash the sketch.

 5. Connect to automatically started WiFi access point "WLED-AP" using default passwort "wled1234".
 Go to the IP "192.168.4.1".

-6. Click on the wrench icon to edit settings like connecting the module to your home WiFi.
+6. Click on the cog icon to edit settings like connecting the module to your home WiFi.

 7. Have fun with the software!